w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/00-introduction.md

 # So far

-> Digital transformation
->
-> The process of using digital technologies to create new — or modify existing — business processes, culture, and customer experiences to meet changing business and market requirements

 You have acquainted/practiced with *on-premises* solutions

 * You were given a working hardware cluster
 * ... to deploy software applications on a Hadoop-based stack

+> **Digital transformation**: The process of using digital technologies to create new — or modify existing — business processes, culture, and customer experiences to meet changing business and market requirements

 In the perspective of digital transformation, let us guess